How Alcohol Disrupts Sleep: A Functional Medicine Perspective on Restorative Rest

 From a clinical perspective, alcohol-related sleep-disordered breathing represents a critical mechanism linking poor sleep quality to long-term cardiovascular and metabolic consequences—often without obvious daytime symptoms.

-Why Poor Sleep Increases Reliance on Alcohol
+How Poor Sleep Increases Reliance on Alcohol

 Sleep disruption does not occur in isolation.
 When sleep quality declines, multiple regulatory systems are affected simultaneously, increasing physiological vulnerability and altering coping behavior.

-Sleep Loss and Nervous System Dysregulation
+How Sleep Loss Disrupts the Nervous System

 Chronic sleep disruption shifts autonomic balance toward sympathetic dominance.
 Stress hormone output increases, parasympathetic recovery is impaired, and baseline nervous system arousal remains elevated.